johanholmerin/tscm/docs/How-it-works.md

 _Only for `tsserver`_

-A Language Server Plugin is added that translates source code positions.
+A Language Server Plugin is added that translates source code positions to the position in the generated code, and the reverse for the response.

-- different positions in TS AST from source code
-- LSP that translates positions before sending to tsserver and translates result

 #### `host.getSourceFile`